donnemartin/interactive-coding-challenges/README.md

 pip install ipython
 ```

-Or if you want to also get the dependencies for the IPython Notebook:
+Install the dependencies for the IPython Notebook:

 ```
 pip install "ipython[notebook]"